Alex-Mdau/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This script sets the mode of the file same as another (mirror)
+This script adds execute permission to all subdirectories of the current directory for the owner, the group owner and all othe users